roodjong/mijnrood/README.md

 You can log in with `admindebaas@example.com` as email, and `admin` as password.
 Look at `src/DataFixtures/` to see an overview of all test data, including other accounts.

+## Contributing

+You can generate new migrations with:

+`docker compose run --rm php82-service symfony console doctrine:migrations:diff`

+Make sure the output is as you expected, and change it if necessary!

 ## License

 This project is licensed under the EUPL, the license text in English can be found in the `LICENSE` file.